wholder/Cheetah3DParser/README.md

 Notice the bytes making up each `float` are in big endian format!

 #### Vertices (alternate)
 Vertices are also stored as 3 `float` values prefixed by a 16 byte header in a section with a "`parameter`" value of "`pointArray`" and the byte data array with a key value of "`value`".
 For the files I have tested, this data seems to exactly match the vertices saved under the "vertex" key (see above).
-So, given that the data in "`pointArray`" uses little endian, rather than the big endian format used by other data structues in .jas files, I suggest using the "`vertex`" values as the source of vertex information.
+So, given that the data in "`pointArray`" uses little endian, rather than the big endian format used by other data structures in .jas files, I suggest using the "`vertex`" values as the source of vertex information.
 ```
 Objects[1].tracks2[3].value: Data (112 bytes)
   // pointArray